Affiliate links on Android Authority may earn us a commission. Learn more.

 Payment and pricing

-Standard payment options include debit and credit cards and Paypal.
-This service allows payment via a variety of cryptocurrencies, unlike other VPNs like IPVanish and ExpressVPN, which only offer bitcoin.
+Standard payment options include debit and credit cards, and you can also use a variety of cryptocurrencies, unlike other VPNs like IPVanish and ExpressVPN that only offer bitcoin.
 Supported regional payment options and wallets include AliPay, WebMoney, Yandex, iDeal, UnionPay, SOFORT, and GiroPay.

-The final tab at the top opens the Settings menu, which has a number of options:
+The gear icon at the top right corner takes you into the Settings menu, which has a number of options:

 - CyberSec – CyberSec is a new feature which lets you avoid ads, and protects you from malware, phishing, and other online risks when connected to the VPN.
 It’s definitely worth activating to keep your information safe and secure.